-The only exceptions to this rule (that I’m aware of) is when travelling from Tbilisi to Mtskheta or Tbilisi to Telavi.
-In these instances, you can buy tickets from the counter at the station and present the receipt to the driver before you board.
+Similarly, when travelling from Tbilisi to Mtskheta, Gori, Western Georgia, or Tbilisi to Telavi, you can buy tickets from the counter at the station and present the receipt to the driver before you board.

-Marshrutka stations (vagzali in Georgian) vary from ‘proper’ bus terminals with tickets desks to informal roadside stations with little more than a bench seat.
-They can be a tad chaotic, especially in the larger stations in Tbilisi, Kutaisi and Batumi.
+Marshrutka stations (vagzali) vary from ‘proper’ bus terminals with tickets desks to informal roadside stations with little more than a bench seat.
+They can be a tad chaotic, especially in the larger stations in Tbilisi and Batumi.

 Stations in Tbilisi